MicrosoftEdge/WebView2Feedback/specs/BrowserProcessExited.md

 # Description
 The `BrowserProcessExited` event allows developers to subscribe event handlers to be run when the `WebView2 Runtime`'s browser process associated to a `CoreWebView2Environment` terminates.
-A key scenario is cleanup of the use data folder used by the `WebView2 Runtime`, which is locked while the runtime's browser process is active.
+Key scenarios are cleanup of the use data folder used by the `WebView2 Runtime`, which is locked while the runtime's browser process is active, and moving to a new `WebView2 Runtime` version after a `NewBrowserVersionAvailable` event.

-This event is raised for both expected and unexpected browser process termination.
-The `ICoreWebView2BrowserProcessExitedEventArgs` interfaces lets app developers get the `BrowserProcessExitKind` so they can decide how to handle different exit kinds or bypass handling if an event handler for the `CoreWebView2`s `ProcessFailed` event (for `CoreWebView2ProcessFailedKind.BrowserProcessFailed`) is already registered.
+This event is raised for both expected and unexpected browser process termination, after all resources, including the user data folder, used by the browser process (and related processes) have been released.
+The `ICoreWebView2BrowserProcessExitedEventArgs` interface lets app developers get the `BrowserProcessExitKind` so they can decide how to handle different exit kinds or bypass handling if an event handler for the `CoreWebView2`s `ProcessFailed` event (for `CoreWebView2ProcessFailedKind.BrowserProcessFailed`) is already registered.
+In case of a browser process crash, both `BrowserProcessExited` and `ProcessFailed` events are raised, but the order is not guaranteed.

+All `CoreWebView2Environment` objects across different app processes that use the same browser process receive this event when the browser process exits.
+If the browser process (and therefore the user data folder) in use by the app process (through the `CoreWebView2Environment` options used) is shared with other processes, these processes need to coordinate to handle the potential race condition on the use of the resources.
+E.g., if one app process tries to clear the user data folder, while other tries to recreate its WebViews on crash.

 # Examples